Courses of Study

 [RU120] Russia in Film and Myth (in English) A writing-intensive examination of the mechanisms and dynamics of subverting, dismantling, and recycling Soviet mythical structures as a part of new national myth-building that accompanies the dramatic social, economic, ideological, and demographic changes in post-Communist Russia.
 Students will combine intellectual inquiry into changing representations of social structures, ethnic relations, and gender roles in Russia with the development of the analytical skills and vocabulary necessary to think and write critically about film.
 Four credit hours.
 A, W1.

-RU125f Elementary Russian I Introductory course enables students to acquire a high degree of competence in elementary Russian through communicative learning and interaction.
-Acquisition of grammar and vocabulary through substantial engagement in repetition, memorization, role playing, and creative communication, reinforced by listening, readings, writing, and speaking assignments outside of the classroom.
+[RU125] Elementary Russian I Introductory course enables students to acquire a high degree of competence in elementary Russian through communicative learning and interaction.
+Acquisition of functions, grammar and vocabulary through substantial engagement in creative communication and role playing, reinforced by listening, readings, writing, and speaking assignments outside of the classroom.
 Cultural practices of Russians are studied through language.
 Four credit hours.
-Monastireva-Ansdell

-[RU125J] Elementary Russian I Intensive introductory course equivalent to RU125f.
+RU125Jj Elementary Russian I Intensive introductory course equivalent to RU125f.
 Upon successful completion of the course, students may proceed to Elementary Russian II, RU126s.
 Enables students to acquire a high degree of competence through communicative learning and interaction.
 Acquisition of grammar and vocabulary through substantial engagement in repetition, memorization, role playing, and creative communication, reinforced by listening, readings, writing, and speaking assignments outside of the classroom.
 Cultural practices of Russians are studied through language.
-Students are invited to participate in a planned trip to Moscow during Spring Break.
 Three credit hours.
+Parker

 RU126s Elementary Russian II Continuation of first-year introductory course enables students to acquire a high degree of competence in elementary Russian.
 Prerequisite: Russian 125.
 Four credit hours.
 Parker